leshill/handlebars_assets/README.md

     HandlebarsAssets::Config.template_namespace = 'JST'

+## Ember

+To compile your templates for use with [Ember.js](http://emberjs.com) simply turn on the config option

+    HandlebarsAssets::Config.ember = true

 ## `.hamlbars`

 If you name your templates with the extension `.hamlbars`, you can use Haml syntax for your markup!
 Use `HandlebarsAssets::Config.haml_options` to pass custom options to the Haml rendering engine.